 Although I have not yet decided on a major, I know that I want music to be a part of my education.
 When I was six years old, I started begging my parents for a drum set.
 They adamantly refused to live in the same house as a six-year-old drummer, so we compromised with guitar lessons.
 Playing guitar was an integral part of me until around 6th grade when, to the dismay of my parents, I ditched the rock classics and entered the realm of electronic music.
 Fascinated by the technicality of the genre, I started learning the ropes of electronic production in middle school and have not stopped since.
 With the history of jazz in New Orleans, there are so many ways to explore music than (City Name)?
 This is why I was thrilled to learn about X College’s minor in Music, Science and Technology.
 Courses like Advanced Harmony, History of Electronic Music, and Algorithmic and Computer Music will allow me to explore my musical interests as I figure out my major.

 From the response above, we learn about the student’s journey in exploring music and how he has connected that interest to specific course offerings at the college.
 We also see his sense of humor.
 He goes on to discuss which majors he will explore in college and how he will contribute to campus life.

-3. If Asked, Be Prepared To Link Your Story To the College’s Offerings.
+4. Be Prepared To Link Your Story To the College’s Offerings.
 Sometimes the college just wants you to reflect on intellectual engagement or explore your definition of community in this kind of question.
-At other times, a college wants you to explain how your interests link to the college.
-Here is an excerpt from an essay that does this effectively:

-New page | Although I have not yet decided on a major, I know that I want music to be a part of my education.
-When I was six years old, I started begging my parents for a drum set.
-They adamantly refused to live in the same house as a six-year-old drummer, so we compromised with guitar lessons.
-Playing guitar was an integral part of me until around 6th grade when, to the dismay of my parents, I ditched the rock classics and entered the realm of electronic music.
-Fascinated by the technicality of the genre, I started learning the ropes of electronic production in middle school and have not stopped since.
-With the history of jazz in New Orleans, there are so many ways to explore music than (City Name)?
-This is why I was thrilled to learn about X College’s minor in Music, Science and Technology.
-Courses like Advanced Harmony, History of Electronic Music, and Algorithmic and Computer Music will allow me to explore my musical interests as I figure out my major.

-From the response above, we learn about the student’s journey in exploring music and how he has connected that interest to specific course offerings at the college.
-We also see his sense of humor.
-He goes on to discuss which majors he will explore in college and how he will contribute to campus life.

-3. If Asked, Be Prepared To Link Your Story To the College’s Offerings.
-Sometimes the college just wants you to reflect on intellectual engagement or explore your definition of community in this kind of question.
-At other times, a college wants you to explain how your interests link to the college.
+At other times, the college wants you to explain how your interests link directly to them.
 Here is an excerpt from an essay that does this effectively: